PazPM/Reproducible-Research/PA1_template.md

 Loading and preprocessing the data
 ---
-# Load the data

 ```r
 activity <- read.csv("~/Desktop/COURSERA R/Reproducible Research/activity.csv", stringsAsFactors=TRUE)
 ```
 ---
-What is mean total number of steps taken per day?
+# What is mean total number of steps taken per day?
 ---
-# Histogram of the total number of steps taken each day:
+Histogram of the total number of steps taken each day:
+---

 ```r
 activity$steps<-as.integer(activity$steps)